 Handle only stable or safely arranged loads.
 Do not handle loads made up of loose, unevenly stacked, or unstable items that can easily shift and fall.
-Take the time to correctly stack and hand loose items.
+Take the time to stack correctly and handle loose items.
 Center the load on the forks.